De Havilland Fox Moth: Operational history

 The prototype first flew on 29 January 1932 and was sent to Canada, gaining sufficient interest that seven were assembled at the company's Toronto plant.
 "Home" based production was shared evenly between sales within the United Kingdom and exports, with 49 aircraft each going onto the British register and being sent overseas.
 British-based aircraft were mostly used on short-haul joyrides or as feeder flights around the British Isles.
 The DH.83 Fox Moth was the first aircraft to earn a profit in commercial airline service without subsidies.

 Fox Moth VH-UQM Miss Currie was purchased by Victor Holyman for £1,450 and began operating on the 108-mile route over the Southeastern Bass Strait between Launceston, Tasmania and Whitemark on Flinders Island in October 1932.
 It was thus the inaugural aircraft of what was to later become Australian National Airways.
-QANTAS used Fox Moths to replace de Havilland DH.50s on the Flying Doctor Service.
+Qantas used Fox Moths to replace de Havilland DH.50s on Royal Flying Doctor Service services.

 Total production of the DH.83/DHC.83C Fox Moth was 153; 98 in England, two in Australia, and 53 in Canada after WWII.
 A number of different engines were used, including the 130 hp (97 kW) Gipsy IIIA on most British-built aircraft and the 145 hp (108 kW) Gipsy Major 1C on the 53 postwar DH.83C Canadian-built aircraft.
 The DHC-83Cs were fitted with larger pilot cockpit openings, a larger windscreen and canopy, a large ambulance cabin door on the port side to accommodate a stretcher and did not have folding wings.
 The DH.83C used DH.82 Tiger Moth main and tail landing gear.
 The DH.83C was an excellent and economical bush plane.